 VISC 304.
 Designing Understanding.
 3 Hours.

 Exploration of the relationships among people, places, and the visual objects and information they use.
 Attention on the different roles of the designer as observer, empathizer, communicator and experience builder.
 Introduction to information design processes and procedures of understanding by ordering data into useful and persuasive information tools and experiences.
 Various methodologies will be explored for visualizing information for clarity, resonance, and editorial voice with special attention to the relationships among audience and context in the creation of meaning.
 If this course is required under the major studies section on the degree requirement sheet, students must receive a grade of C+ (2.3) or higher to continue on to the next course in the sequence.
-Prerequisite: VISC 202, VISC 204, and permission of instructor.
+Prerequisite: VISC 202 and VISC 204 with grades of C or higher or permission of instructor.
 Corequisite: VISC 302.
 LAB.